 First of all, it’s a cute way to decorate your Bullet Journal pages.
 Trust me, just a little strip of washi will bring so much spark to your pages!

 Another thing: it’s a great way to hide your mistakes.
-Just stick some washi on top of it and nobody will ever know that there was something wrong there.
+Just stick some washi on top of it, and nobody will ever know that something was wrong there.